8 Best IPA Beers You Can Buy at the Grocery Store

 Dogfish Head 60 Minute IPA

 Dogfish Head 60 Minute IPA is refreshing, with a mix of citrusy hops that’s balanced by malt.
 It’s just a nice, straight down the middle IPA with a lovely bitter note that runs all the way through but doesn’t coat your palate.
 It’s hard to say anything bad about it.
 Go on, I dare ya.
 If you’re wondering why it’s called 60 Minute, it’s not because that’s how long it will take you to drink it (that’s closer to 60 seconds).
 It’s called that because during the boil stage of brewing, they boil the mash for 60 minutes while continuously adding hops, so you get an even distribution of hop aroma and flavor in the end product.
 Something else I appreciate: Dogfish Head 60 Minute doesn’t take sides when it comes to IPA geography—it’s not a West Coast style and it’s not a hazy New England IPA.
 It’s IPA, classic.
-And it’s the best IPA you can buy in your supermarket.
+Until our most recent taste test it was our number one—and it’s still the best IPA to buy if you want a slightly lower ABV (it’s around 6%).

 Credit: Liv Averett / Total Wine